open-wc/custom-elements-manifest/packages/blog/blog.md

 Another great example is [Apollo Elements](https://apolloelements.dev/) by [Benny Powers](https://twitter.com/PowersBenny), which uses a Custom Elements Manifest to generate their documentation:

 ![apollo](./apollo.png)

+At the time of writing, we are also working on adding support for Custom Elements Manifest version 1.0.0 to [Storybook](https://storybook.js.org/).
+You can track the progress here: [feat: support Custom Elements Manifest v1](https://github.com/storybookjs/storybook/pull/15138).

 ### Framework Integration